mpsijm/react-ssr-sample-golang/README.md

 that the client side component includes client side specific code such as browser routing, and the server side code includes server side routing and injection of initial state.

-The Server side uses Duktape to render only the server.js bundle which gets packaged as part of the build process.
+The Server side uses Node to render only the server.js bundle which gets packaged as part of the build process.

 Regarding SSR, the main files of interest are:

 - react-src/client.js
 - react-src/server.js
 - src/main.go (contains the entrypoint and routing logic)
-- src/render/engine.go (contains the rendering / binding logic to Duktape)
+- src/render/engine.go (contains the rendering / binding logic to Node)

 ## Performance